dhanji/dhanji.github.io/src/main/resources/pages/projects.markdown

     Realtime search and indexing architecture, many aspects of the GWT-based user interface, the Data and Wave embedding APIs and also spent a lot of time on scalability and performance.
-I intend to make a series of posts describing my experiences with Wave, Google and working on large disruptive projects in general.
+I intend to make a series of posts describing my experiences with Wave, Google and working on large, disruptive projects in general.
 So stay tuned!
   * [Guice](http://code.google.com/p/google-guice) - I was the official maintainer of Guice for a long time along with Jesse Wilson.
 I created the Guice Servlet and Persist extensions that are widely in use at many startups and websites.
 Nearly every Java program at Google uses these